EmiliaJacob/Online_multiplayer_quiz_2021/frontend/_notes.md

 # tasks
-    - send result when timer is expired
     - display question when message for this is recieved
+    - display and rise round counter
 # ideas